Burger King Rolls Out Its Latest Whopper Creation

 To find out more or to join in, visit BK.com/WBY.

-The Burger King system operates more than 19,000 locations in more than 120 countries and US territories.
+The Burger King system operates more than 19,000 locations in over 120 countries and US territories.